How to Backup Dropbox to External Hard Drive?

 Step 8 – After choosing the new location, you will get a confirmation message.
 Click on Move.

-Congratulations, you have just learned how to backup Dropbox to external hard drive on Mac.
+Congratulations, you have just learned how to backup Dropbox to an external hard drive on Mac.

 Cloud Using Tips